khiner/flowgrid_old/README.md

 FlowGrid is a modular patching environment and plugin host.
 It allows for arbitrary connections between internal processors and 3rd party plugins, as well as external audio and MIDI IO.
 Unlike other modular music software tools, however, it is _opinionated_.
-By default it behaves similar to a DAW, like Ableton, with separate tracks that each have sound producers and effects connected in series, each with a mixer channel that connects to a master track.
+By default, it behaves similar to a DAW, like Ableton, with separate tracks that each have sound producers and effects connected in series, each with a mixer channel that connects to a master track.
-This means it can feel a lot like using a traditional DAW - adding tracks and adding devices to tracks, adjusting mixer levels etc..
+This means it can feel a lot like using a traditional DAW - adding tracks and adding devices to tracks, adjusting mixer levels etc.
 _Unlike_ traditional DAWs, all the default connections are visible and alterable, and you can connect things however you want.
 (For a complete description of how default and custom connections behave, see [Default and Custom Connections](#default-and-custom-connections).)